Compute

 A shared image is a private image shared by another user.

-• Marketplace image
+• KooGallery image

 This parameter is available only when Billing Mode is set to Yearly/Monthly or Pay-per-use.
-Marketplace images are high-quality third-party images that have OSs, application environments, and software preinstalled.
+KooGallery images are high-quality third-party images that have OSs, application environments, and software preinstalled.
 You can use the images to deploy websites and application development environments with a few clicks, and no additional configuration operation is required.

 9. (Optional) Set Protection.